In this and the following pages I take you through the different stages from day 1 to hatching at day 21.

 From about day 4 or 5 in a properly developing egg you'll start to see tiny spider like markings appearing in the yolk area when you candle your eggs.

 This is the start of the embryo's visible development.
-The 'spider legs' you can see are the embryo's blood vessels, which will become much more well-defined over the next several days.
+The 'spider legs' you can see are the embryo's blood vessels.
+These will become much more well-defined over the next several days.

-The next few days see the development of the blood supply to the developing embryo, and the eye becomes far more prominent too.
+The next few days see the development of the blood supply to the developing embryo, and the eye becomes far more prominent.

 If you look closely, you can see the outline of the embryo developing - it looks like a darkish ring around the eye.